 Open Rank Faculty Position, Computational Biology & Data Science

-The Department of Genetics at Texas Biomedical Research Institute, invites applications for an open rank faculty position in the areas of computational biology.
-Applications will be considered for Assistant to Full Scientist (equivalent to Assistant-Full Professor).
-We are particularly interested in candidates with active research programs in the following areas:
+Texas Biomedical Research Institute invites applications for an open rank faculty position in the areas of computational biology.
+Applications will be considered for Assistant to Full Professor.
+We are particularly interested in candidates with a current or future interest in infectious disase research (including related inflammatory disorders) and active research programs in the following areas:

 - Integrative systems biology

 - Evolutionary and population genomics

 In addition to fostering an independent research program, the candidate will have the opportunity to work closely with other investigators in the Institute and the Southwest National Primate Research Center.
 These house vigorous research programs on infectious disease biology (including work on Ebola, Zika, HIV, TB, malaria, schistosomiasis and hepatitis viruses), and on human and non-human primate genomics and complex disease genetics, including metabolic diseases.
 The investigators and their teams will have access to the AT&T Genomics Computing Center (GCC), a dedicated facility at the Texas Biomedical Research Institute.
 The GCC includes a high performance parallel computing cluster with over 6000 processors and extensive data storage capability to support genomic, proteomic, metabolomic, and bioinformatic analyses of large and complex datasets.
 Applicants with both wet lab and computational programs are encouraged to apply.
 Investigators will have a generous startup package including personnel, hardware, and laboratory support.